Refund Of Charges For Students Who Withdraw

 Exceptions to the refund schedule listed below will be considered for cases of medical or other hardship on a case-by-case basis upon request of the student and submission of appropriate documentation.

 Tuition, Fees, Room and Board: Students who withdraw from school prior to or on the last day to drop courses for the semester shall receive a refund of 100% of tuition and fees charged.
-Students withdrawing after the last day to drop courses for the semester shall receive a prorated refund of tuition and fees for the first 60% of the semester.
+Students withdrawing after the last day to drop courses for the semester shall receive a prorated refund of tuition and fees.
+Students are not eligible for a refund of charges after 60% of the semester.
 Room and board charges for the semester are refunded on a prorated basis.
 The withdrawal date is defined as the earlier of: (1) the date that the student began the official withdrawal process or officially notified NNU of intent to withdraw, or (2) for those students who leave school without notifying an appropriate NNU official, (a) the midpoint of the semester, or (b) the last day of documented academic-related activity.
 The Center for Academic Success and Advising Director determines the official date of withdrawal.

 Refund Distribution: Students who withdraw from NNU during a semester and have received federal financial aid shall be reviewed for federal financial aid eligibility at the time of withdrawal.
 When a refund to federal programs is required, the following refund distribution will be used: